ioccc-src/winner/2001/anonymous/README.md

 to be correct.

-It appears that the corruption happens only if the modification fails in the middle of doing so so that might be why it's not yet been observed.
+It appears that the corruption happens only if the modification fails in the middle of doing so so that might be why it hasn't been observed.

 ## Judges' remarks: